Fact or Fiction

 However, I strongly encourage everyone to become cynics when it comes to the market and trading ideas.
 I say this for the simple reason that most ideas written, said, floated or touted about trading don’t work.
 Period.
 Or they may appear to work on the limited data set or selective markets/charts shown.
 However, when applied to a universal diversified portfolio of markets they fall over.
 They have a negative sloping equity curve racing to the bottom right hand corner of your chart.

 So welcome all ideas.
 Be open to all thoughts.
-However as you do so, be sure to receive the idea as a cynic, and reserve your judgement until you have independently validated the idea as either having a positive expectancy, or negative expectancy.
+However as you do so, be sure to receive the idea as a cynic, and reserve your judgment until you have independently validated the idea as either having a positive expectancy, or negative expectancy.

 So the question we all should be asking ourselves when reviewing a market/trading idea is whether the idea is FACT or FICTION?